rotate for navigation Innocad Logo

 Artist Manfred Erjautz

-The FRACTAL CHAPEL situated at LKH Graz and hosted by the Protestant Church, serves patients, medical workers, and visitors as a prayer and retreat room.
-Spanning 35 square meters and featuring a double-height ceiling and a one-sided room-high glass facade, this sanctuary follows fundamental religious scenography with its low entry area, revealing an 8-meter-tall space.
-Aiming to create a comforting, warm and relaxing atmosphere for retreat, tranquility and recreation in a demanding hospital environment, the interior combines several biophilic design strategies – natural light, materials and patterns.
-Alongside the existing walls, a perforated screen unwinds spirally – an allegory of the human life cycle.
-Simultaneously concealing functions and facilities such as the sacristy, multimedia equipment, and building technology.
+The FRACTAL CHAPEL at Graz's state hospital, hosted by the Protestant Church, serves as a serene retreat for patients, medical workers, and visitors.
+The design is based on the latest neuroscience and environmental psychology research and integrates biophilic elements and fractal patterns, creating a peaceful and emotional refuge that enhances health and well-being through its stress-reducing effect.
+Spanning 35 square meters and featuring a double-height ceiling and a one-sided, room-high glass facade, this sanctuary follows fundamental religious scenography with its low entry area, revealing an 8-meter-tall space.
+Aiming to create a comforting, warm, and relaxing atmosphere for retreat, tranquility, and recreation in a demanding hospital environment, the interior combines several biophilic design strategies – natural light, materials, and patterns.
+Alongside the existing walls, a perforated screen unwinds spirally – an allegory of the human life cycle, simultaneously concealing functions and facilities such as the sacristy, multimedia equipment, and building technology.
 The cut-out wall panels allow natural and artificial light to filter into the space, conveying time and motion and adding expressiveness paired with serenity and silence.
-The pattern enveloping the chapel was developed in a transdisciplinary collaboration with product design studio 13&9 Design and Prof. Richard Taylor (University of Oregon / Fractals Research).
-Fractals are the building block of many of nature’s patterns and have been scientifically proven to reduce stress, improve well-being and expedite healing.
-Taylor´s studies examine humans’ positive psychological, physiological, and neurological response to fractal patterns.
+The fractal patterns enveloping the chapel were developed by a transdisciplinary collaboration between the product design studio 13&9 Design and Prof. Richard Taylor (University of Oregon / Fractals Research).
+Fractals are the building blocks of many of nature’s patterns.
+Taylor´s scientific studies of fractals examine the positive psychological, physiological, and neurological responses that people experience when viewing fractal patterns.
 The visual complexity generated by their harmonic repetition triggers a natural relaxation effect, with people’s stress levels reducing by 60% when looking at fractals.
-To further emphasize the interplay of spiral, light and fractal patterns, the material range is kept minimal by adding solely a wooden ceiling, flooring, benches, and an altar, contributing to the warm tonality with its earthy materiality.
-With its focus on health and well-being, this chapel creates an inspiring and relaxing environment, seeking to enhance hope and tranquility in a sever location like this surgery clinic.
-The altar in the middle of the space, created by artist Manfred Erjautz, crafted from the upside-down rootstock of a walnut tree, serves as a unique centerpiece, evoking the roots of life, deeply anchored in the unseen soil of the space.
-The transformed rootstock comes from a former cemetery site that is now used as a kindergarten playground and tells a profound story of change, transience and shifting levels of meaning.
-Surrounded by fractal surfaces and set in scene by a sophisticated lighting system, this altar invites moments of silence and contemplation.
-A place that contrasts the hectic pace of everyday life with the timeless vitality of nature.
+Taylor’s studies commenced twenty years ago with NASA experiments aimed at reducing astronauts‘ stress levels.
+The pattern designs for the chapel project build on this legacy with the aim of re-connecting people with the health benefits of nature’s beauty.
+The fractal pattern designs are generated by a unique computer program developed by the transdisciplinary team.
+This flexible art-science tool combines the designers’ artistic input with the scientists’ quantitative analysis.
+The team performed psychology experiments to confirm the positive impacts of the fractal patterns used in the chapel’s designs.
+The patterns balance desirable levels of preference and engagement with relaxing and refreshing qualities.
+The results, published in a special edition on Biophilic Design Rationale in the journal Frontiers in Psychology, show the chapel’s fractal designs to be very effective at balancing engagement, preference, refreshment, and relaxation qualities for a broad group of observers.
+Specifically, these patterns have the greatest agreement across individuals in terms of their preference, engagement, and refreshment while also maintaining relaxing effects.
+These results suggest that the fractal pattern applications will have a positive impact on a broad range of building occupants.
+Therefore, the chapel’s fractal patterns celebrate neurodiversity in a powerful, fundamental manner.
+To further emphasize the interplay of the fractal patterns with the spiral and light, the material range is kept minimal by solely adding a wooden ceiling, flooring, benches, and an altar, contributing to the warm tonality with its earthy materiality.
+With its focus on health and well-being, this chapel creates an inspiring and relaxing environment, seeking to enhance hope and tranquility in a challenging location like this surgery clinic.
+The altar in the middle of the space, created by artist Manfred Erjautz, is crafted from the upside-down rootstock of a walnut tree, and serves as a unique centerpiece, evoking the roots of life, deeply anchored in the unseen soil of the space.
+The transformed rootstock comes from a former cemetery site that is now used as a kindergarten playground and tells a profound story of change, transience, and shifting levels of meaning.
+Surrounded by fractal surfaces and set in scene by a sophisticated lighting system, this altar invites moments of silence and contemplation – a place that contrasts the hectic pace of everyday life with the timeless vitality of nature.

 Issue 01 / 2021